elemental-card/elemental/README.md

 At the beginning of each round, the dealer deals *n* cards to each player where *n* is the round number (for example, on Round 1, each player would be dealt 1 card).

 #### Determining trump
 The dealer then flips the top card of the deck face-up.
-This card will determine the *trump suit*:
+This card will determine the *trump element*:

-If a `0` is flipped, then there is no trump suit.
+If a `0` is flipped, then there is no trump element.

-If an `∞` is flipped, then the dealer must immediately pick a suit to be trump (they cannot choose no trump).
+If an `∞` is flipped, then the dealer must immediately pick a element to be trump (they cannot choose no trump).

-Otherwise, the trump suit is the suit of the flipped card.
+Otherwise, the trump element is the element of the flipped card.

 On the final round of the game, the entire deck will be dealt, so there will be no top card to flip.
-Because of this, the final round must be played with no trump suit.
+Because of this, the final round must be played with no trump element.

 #### Bidding
 Then, starting with the player left of the dealer, each player makes a *bid*, which is a prediction of how many *tricks* they will win.